-Grant expense is recognized in the period the grant is approved, provided the grant is not subject to significant future conditions.
+Grant expense is recognized when a payment is made to a grantee, or in the period the grant is countersigned, provided the grant is not subject to significant future conditions.
 Conditional grants are recognized as grant expense and as a grant payable in the period in which the grantee meets the terms of the conditions.
 Grants payable that are expected to be paid in future years are recorded at the present value of expected future payments.
-At December 31, 2014, grants payable were discounted using the year-end risk-free rate for each year grants were made, which ranged between 0.4% to 4.7%.
+At December 31, 2015, grants payable were discounted using the year-end risk-free rate for each year grants were made, which ranged between 0.4% to 4.7%.